Money in the Bank (2017): Preliminary matches

 After that, Naomi defended the SmackDown Women's Championship against Lana.
 In the climax, Carmella came out and teased cashing in her Money in the Bank briefcase.
 This distracted Lana enough for Naomi to apply the "Slay-O-Mission", forcing Lana to submit.
 Carmella again teased cashing in her briefcase, but decided not to.

 Afterwards, Maria Kanellis made her return to WWE, her last appearance being in 2010, along with her husband Mike Kanellis, who made his debut appearance for WWE.
 The two cut a promo about the "power of love" and shared a kiss before departing backstage.

 Next, Jinder Mahal defended the WWE Championship against Randy Orton.
 Orton executed an "RKO" on Mahal, however, Sunil placed Mahal's foot on the rope, voiding the pinfall at a two count.
 The referee then evicted The Singh Brothers from ringside.
 Before they left, they attempted to attack WWE Hall of Famer and Orton's father, "Cowboy" Bob Orton, however Orton attacked the two, ending the attack with an "RKO" outside the ring on Sunil and an "RKO" through the announce table on Samir.
 After Orton returned to the ring, Mahal executed the "Khallas" on Orton to retain the title.

 After that, Breezango (Fandango and Tyler Breeze) made their entrance to the ring.
 Earlier backstage, they received a video of two unidentifiable people who claimed credit for attacking Breeze on SmackDown.
 They told Breezango to come to the ring to find out who they were, which was revealed to be The Ascension (Konnor and Viktor).
 Breezango won the impromptu match after Fandango pinned Viktor with a small package.

 Main event

-Baron Corbin, the 2017 Money in the Bank winner.
+Baron Corbin, the 2017 men's Money in the Bank ladder match winner.

-The main event was the Money in the Bank ladder match between Baron Corbin, United States Champion Kevin Owens, Sami Zayn, AJ Styles, Shinsuke Nakamura, and Dolph Ziggler.
+The main event was the men's Money in the Bank ladder match for a WWE Championship match contract, featuring Baron Corbin, Kevin Owens, Sami Zayn, AJ Styles, Shinsuke Nakamura, and Dolph Ziggler.
 As Nakamura made his entrance, Corbin attacked him with a ladder, taking Nakamura out for a majority of the match.
 In the end, after Nakamura returned, he and Styles fought at the top of the ladder.
 Corbin pushed the ladder over and retrieved the briefcase to win the match.